const-ae/ggupset/cran-comments.md

 ## Submission: new version

-This is a bug fix release to improve interop with ggplot2 v3.3.0
+This version removes a deprecation warning and circumvents some problem with plotting zero-width lines in PDF output

 ## R CMD check results